ArturWagnerBusiness/hex-sweeper/README.md

 # Multi bomb Hex Minesweeper

 **Minesweeper** is a great game.
-The though process that you go through when debating where the bomb could be when given little information is _exciting_.
-What about bumping the difficulty while still keeping it withing a sane difficulty level?<br>
+The thought process that you go through when debating where the bomb could be when given little information is _exciting_.
+What about bumping the difficulty while still keeping it within a sane difficulty level?<br>
 This is where the multi strength bomb factor comes in.
 Can you play Minesweeper with the additional challenge of maths?
 (I believe you can!)

 [Play Now!](https://arturwagner.co.uk/hex-sweeper/release/index.html)